martijndeh/lego/README.md

 ```
 (I'm not too sure about the indentation best practices when writing multi-line SQL strings though.)

+In `DELETE`, `UPDATE` and `INSERT` queries, when not using a `RETURNING` clause, the number of affected rows is resolved.
+Otherwise, the rows are resolved.

 ## Transactions

 Transactions are also supported.
 In the `callback` make sure to return a promise.
 Based on it being fulfilled or rejected the transaction will, respectively, be commited or rolled back.